shy218/dsc180-project/index.md

 Our 3 main targets are data preparation, feature encoding and a test target.
 The data preparation target scrapes, cleans, and consolidates companies' 8-K documents.
 Furthermore, it curates features such as EPS as well as price movements for the given companies.
 The feature encoding target creates encoded text vectors for each 8-K: both unigrams and quality phrases outputed by the AutoPhrase method.
 Users can configure parameters for both these targets in the ./config files.

+## Motivation

+Stock market is one of the most popular markets that the investors like to put their money in.
+There are millions of investors who participate in the stock market investment directly or indirectly, such as by mutual fund, defined-benefit plan.
+Certainly, there are many people who research on the stock market, and they all know the information takes an important role in the decision making.
+According to the Strong Form Market Efficiency Theorem, the stock price is only determined by the new information; otherwise, it will be a random walk.
+However, there are thousands of information in this market everyday, and the investors can only pay attention to few of them.
+Therefore, the investors, especially the individual investors without the help of professional financial analyst, can only get the parts of the whole information, so his investment decisions may be biased.
+In this project, we want to solve this real-world problem to apply the Phrase mining technique to forecast the stock price and help the investors to make the decision.

 ## Datasets

 * [8-K Reports Database](https://nlp.stanford.edu/projects/lrec2014-stock/8K.tar.gz) 1.4G